 Back in January we started planning our Thanksgiving weekend trip to London.
 The impetus was seeing Hamilton (a musical about Alexander Hamilton, a founding father of the USA) on Thanksgiving (a very American holiday) in the United Kingdom.
 I bought our tickets as soon as they went on sale, later that night they were sold out until well into 2019!
 Jim was ecstatic and we began booking flights, hotels, and telling friends we were coming, etc. Unfortunately, in September we were notified the Victoria Theatre was under renovation and would not be ready for the show over Thanksgiving and we had to rebook our tickets for later in January (more on that in a later post).
 Still positive we’d have a great time in London, we decided to still take the trip.

-Back in late September we had also taken an unexpected trip to London where I’d had a chance to explore many of the tourist site, make a day trip out to Stonehenge and Bath, as well as catch up with and old friend (Andie), who had promised a “locals tour” of London when we visited in November.
+Back in late September we had also taken an unexpected trip to London where I’d had a chance to explore many of the tourist sites, make a day trip out to Stonehenge and Bath, as well as catch up with and old friend (Andie), who had promised a “locals tour” of London when we visited in November.
 As such, this trip was primed to allow Jim to hit all of his must-sees (Westminster Abbey & The British Museum), last minute tickets to another musical (The Book of Mormon), and prime time with one of our all-time favorite people, Andie.

 We flew into London on Thanksgiving morning, dropped off our bags at our hotel and quickly made our way to Camden Market for an early lunch and light shopping.
 The market was a little empty (it was around 10am), so we had no crowds to dodge or lines (we were told this is NOT what this market is typically like).
 We armed ourselves with a coffee and hot chocolate while exploring the stalls, stopped for a bit to order some theater tickets (technology is amazing) before settling with a sausage scone at The Flour Station Bakery, which had a sign that touted selling the best scones in London (who knows if that is true).
 It was warm, savory, and everything I want in a mid-morning breakfast treat, so I have to give it two thumbs up.
 From there we got a chocolate chip cookie for later consumption.

 After ooh-ing and aah-ing over some mens suiting (Jim is in the market for a nice blazer), we caught the tube to Westminster.
-I had gone with Kari and Kevin back in September, but we hadn’t toured the outside (which was lovely), but Jim hadn’t been yet.
+I had gone with Kari and Kevin back in September, but we hadn’t toured the outside (which was lovely), and Jim hadn’t been yet.
 He absolutely loved the audioguide.
-Highlights for him were Newton’s tomb, he later translated the writing on his tomb which says, “here lies that which was mortal of Isaac Newton,” which Jim loves the idea of immortal Newton being elsewhere), the Lady Chapel (also one of mine), and Poet’s Corner (my favorite).
+Highlights for him were Newton’s tomb.
+He later translated the writing on his tomb which says, “here lies that which was mortal of Isaac Newton,” which Jim loves the idea of immortal Newton being elsewhere), the Lady Chapel (also one of mine), and Poet’s Corner (my favorite).
 Now, photography is not permitted inside Westminster Abbey, but it IS permitted inside the residential area/gardens.
 As such, I took photos galore there with my favorites being those below.
 The Lady Chapel work looks similar to the ceiling you can see in the bottom right photos (below), just less gilded and adorned.
 I was excited to add this portion onto the tour.

 From Westminster we decided to check out the shopping district and walk back toward Piccadilly Circus and up Regent Street.
 You see, Jim has had his eye on a Barbour jacket for months and was determined NOT to leave England without his own.